awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-quicksight-theme.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `BaseThemeId`  <a name="cfn-quicksight-theme-basethemeid"></a>
 The ID of the theme that a custom theme will inherit from\.
 All themes inherit from one of the starting themes defined by Amazon QuickSight\.
-For a list of the starting themes, use `ListThemes` or choose **Themes** from within a Amazon QuickSight analysis\.
+For a list of the starting themes, use `ListThemes` or choose **Themes** from within an analysis\.
 *Required*: No
 *Type*: String
 *Minimum*: `1`